okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 As for the structure of each element, I decided that they need an `id`, `name`, `type` and `required`, but anything else there can be optionally used to help create the validations and other metadata.

-The types here I opted with relate directly to a component I have in my design system and map like what follows:
+The types here relate directly to a component I have in my design system and map the following:

 1. text - `<TextInput />`
 2. textarea - `<TextArea />`